evalldor/pystematic-torch/docs/source/index.rst

 :obj:`torch.optim.Optimizer`:

-* cuda, cpu, ddp: If an optimizer instance is encounterd any of these call will raise an exception.
-The reason is that optimizers needs to be initialized *after* the parameters have been placed on the correct.
-This is an unfortunate quirk of pytorch and will hopefully be fixed in the future.
+* cuda, cpu, ddp: Optimizer parameters will be moved to the correct device.

 :obj:`pystematic.torch.Recorder`: